 One of the means: calling the system-level positioning capability

-The second method: call the third-party positioning SDK
+Method 2: Call the third-party positioning SDK

 1. Conventional method